vaniseth/MUIDSI-Hackathon-2026/README.md

 **Depends on:** Agent 1 (Safety Copilot), VIIRSLoader, TIGERLoader, ROICalculator

-This is the core innovation of TigerTrail.
+This is the core innovation of TigerTown.
 Agent 3 takes a crime hotspot and produces a complete environmental diagnosis with costed, citation-backed infrastructure recommendations.

 ### Processing Pipeline